Mini Matsuri is driven to celebrate and connect the community to Japanese arts and culture in a safe manner

 In response to BC’s Restart Plan, provincial health orders, restrictions, and guidelines, access will be limited based on capacity restrictions.

-Summer at Nikkei Garden will operate on a set schedule, allowing under 50 guests at a time to enjoy the vendors for scheduled access (timed ticketed entry), before sanitizing the grounds and bringing in the next group.
-Ticket availability will be announced on our social media channels, with all proceeds supporting Nikkei National Museum & Cultural Centre’s Resilience Fundraiser.
+All proceeds support Nikkei National Museum & Cultural Centre.
 We humbly thank your contribution to honour, preserve, and share Japanese culture and Japanese Canadian history and heritage for a better Canada.

 Please Note: This event is subject to cancellation depending on conditions in August.
 Details on our safety plan are available below.

 We are committed to adhering to Provincial Health and WorkSafe requirements and guidelines.
 Here’s what we’re doing to ensure the health and safety of our guests, staff, and volunteers: